network-flows/Lonestar-Mod-Guide/docs/Content_EN.md

 ## Common fields
 These are common fields that most types of contents share.

-- ID: String.
-Must be unique in your mod.
+- ID: Must be unique in your mod.
 - Name/Name_: Display name of this item.
 - UnlockLV:
     - In most cases: Association Lv required to enable this item.
 (0-70)